glenkleidon/galkam.AspNetCore.JSONElementStream/README.md

         public string document { get; set; }
     }
 ```
+Using the [FromBody] attribute, the model is populated by the Json parser before entering the endpoints method.

-Without any middleware to manage this, a 20MB document would be parsed by the body parser and passed into your controller as a string on the view model.
+Without any middleware to manage this, a 20MB document would be parsed by the body parser and passed into your controller as a string on the model.

 Because it is base64 encoded, the 20MB document becomes (4/3 * 20MB) = 26.7MB.